 Until recently, the thickness of PCBs played a negligible role in their cost.
 This situation is expected to change in the coming years.
-Denser materials are costlier to procure and laminate as opposed to thin materials that go into the manufacture of printed circuit boards.
+Denser materials are costlier to procure and laminate than thin materials that manufacture printed circuit boards.

-If the design of the printed circuit board happens to be highly intricate, the process of laminating it might be a bit expensive or costly.
-A majority of electronic device manufacturers and users in need of thick PCBs have reported high costs associated with them based on their thickness.
+If the design of the printed circuit board happens to be highly intricate, the process of laminating it might be a bit expensive.
+Most electronic device manufacturers and users in need of thick PCBs have reported high costs associated with them based on their thickness.

 Thinner materials generally make PCBs that use them to fit into a lower cost bracket since you need less material to manufacture them.
 But since thickness can also be affected by the type of material used, rest assured of higher costs with PCBs made of thick materials.

-Generally, the typical thickness of a PCB is 1.6mm, but with times changing, thicker boards are becoming even more expensive or costlier to procure.
-Also though there has been no establishment of the going rate of the industry, generally PCBs made of thick materials are expensive to acquire.
+Generally, the typical thickness of a PCB is 1.6mm, but with times changing, thicker boards are becoming even more expensive to procure.
+Also, though there has been no establishment of the industry’s going rate, PCBs made of thick materials are generally expensive to acquire.

 Still, the overall price of a thicker PCB may be significantly higher, especially if it has got an increased aspect ratio.
-Multiple layers make the printed circuit boards slightly thicker, an aspect that makes its cost to be high also.
+Multiple layers make the printed circuit boards slightly thicker, which makes its cost high also.

 While different manufacturers of PCBs will charge you differently depending on the thickness of the board, generally, thicker boards will cost more than thin ones.

-Of importance to note though is that the carrying capacity of trace doesn’t necessarily correspond to space in the cross-section.
+Of importance to note, though, is that the carrying capacity doesn’t necessarily correspond to space in the cross-section.
 Again, the amount of current that can be held by evidence, at maximum, is not easy to calculate, irrespective of the width of the trace.

 Vias and other elements on the board can affect the carrying capacity of the current.
 Boards with numerous pads may experience a trace of outstanding ability.
 If you do not account for this factor during the soldering process, there might be some excessive cross-sectional area with the probability of transient surges occurring.